wqking/eventpp/doc/policies.md

 For `SingleThreading`, all the types `Mutex`, `Atomic`, and `ConditionVariable` are dummy types that don't do anything.

 For multiple threading, the default `Mutex` is `std::mutex`. `eventpp` also provides a `SpinLock` class which uses spinlock as the mutex.
-When there are fewer threads (about around the number of CPU cores which is 4 here), `eventpp::SpinLock` has better performance than `std::mutex`.
-When there are much more threads than CPU cores (here is 16 enqueue threads and 16 process threads, totally 32), `eventpp::SpinLock` has worse performance than `std::mutex`.
+When there are fewer threads (about around the number of CPU cores), `eventpp::SpinLock` has better performance than `std::mutex`.
+When there are much more threads than CPU cores, `eventpp::SpinLock` has worse performance than `std::mutex`.
 Please [read the benchmark](benchmark.md) for benchmark data.

 Below is the sample code for how to use `SpinLock`